BHP Days

 support of the various DG minis running technical systems at

-BHP.
-In August 1981 I was promoted to Senior Systems Programmer
+In August 1981, I was promoted to Senior Systems Programmer,

 and given responsibility for a team supporting more than 50 DG